AvinashPhadtare/Sign-Up-Authority-System/README.md

 # Sign-Up(Authority-System)
-I have created Sign Up(Authority system) in which, I am storing Username, Password in hash form
+I have created Sign Up(Authority system) in Python,<br>
+in which, I am storing Username, Password in hash form